hpe-dev-incubator/hpe-dev-portal/content/event/nvidia-deep-learning-institute.md

 ---
 ## Get a free course on AI, HPC or Data Science from NVIDIA

-Advance your knowledge in AI, accelerated computing, accelerated data science, graphics, and simulation with a free NVIDIA Deep Learning Institute course.
+Advance your knowledge in AI, accelerated computing, accelerated data science, graphics, and simulation with a free NVIDIA Deep Learning Institute course (offer valid while supplies last).